Caleydo/caleydo-doc/data.md

 When you load genetic data you need to specify the source organism of your data.
 Currently Caleydo supports human and mouse data.
 When you choose to load genetic data, pathway maps are also loaded.

-Attention: You can load data from other organisms through the "Load Other Data" tab, but you won't have quite the same functionality as for these two organisms.
+Attention: You can load data from other organisms through the *Load Other Data* tab, but you won't have quite the same functionality as for these two organisms.

 Attention: Note that you can't change the organism at runtime and that you can't load data from multiple organisms at a time.
-You can however combine "other data" with data from one organism.
+You can however combine *other data* with data from one organism.

 To get an idea of how the import of individual datasets works, you can also choose to load a sample gene expression dataset.